10 Simple Ways to Unblock Websites at School

 Instead of seeing your IP address, websites see the IP address of the exit node.

 Tor also hides your online activity from your government, ISP, and anyone else on your network.
 The layers of encryption applied to your data ensure that anyone trying to spy on your browsing habits will face a series of illegible letters and numbers.

 It’s possible to bypass geographical website blocks using Tor

 However, Tor is far from simple or reliable.
 Although possible, it is difficult to choose exactly which server locations you’d like your data to pass through.

 What’s more, Tor’s layers of encryption and multiple nodes mean it is extremely slow.
 This makes Tor far from ideal for high bandwidth activities, like video streaming and file sharing.

 It’s worth noting that your ISP, school, or workplace can still see that you are using Tor even if they don’t know what you’re doing on it.
-For this reason, it’s sensible to stay away from Tor if you’re at work or school.
+For this reason, Tor isn’t a sensible option for unblocking websites at work or school.

 Do not use Tor if:

 - You are trying to access geo-restricted content.